 Popular digital platforms like WhatsApp, YouTube and Facebook could help these startups reach farmers and other agri-value chain players and access the scale they need.

-Indeed, one successful example is from China where agri-ecommerce giant Pinduoduo has integrated with WeChat, the country’s leading social media platform, to build its social ecommerce model.
+Indeed, one successful example is from the People’s Republic of China where agri-ecommerce giant Pinduoduo has integrated with WeChat, the country’s leading social media platform, to build its social ecommerce model.

 However, this kind of integration has yet to be seen in the Indian context.
 While some agtech startups use media platforms to market their services or for last mile communications, more integrated approaches have yet to be explored.